mjgroth/deephys/docs/source/usage.rst

 ☀️ Defining Your Model
 ======================

 We first need to define the model to visualize.
-Any number of layers can be included.
+Any number of layers to be visualized can be included.
 To define the model indicate its name, the neuron count per layer, and which layer is the classification layer.

 .. code-block:: python